 The Seven Stages of Grief

-Kubler-Ross refined her model to include not just five but seven stages of grief.
+Dr. Kübler-Ross refined her model to include seven stages of loss.
 The 7 stages of grief model is a more in-depth analysis of the components of the grief process.
-These seven stages include: shock, denial, anger, bargaining, depression, testing, and acceptance.
-Kubler-Ross added the two stages as an extension of the grief cycle.
+These seven stages include shock, denial, anger, bargaining, depression, testing, and acceptance.
+Kubler-Ross added the two steps as an extension of the grief cycle.
 In the shock phase, you feel paralyzed and emotionless.
 In the testing stage, you try to find realistic solutions for coping with the loss and rebuilding your life.

-Several different grief models have been proposed over the years.
-In addition to the 5-stage and 7-stage models, you may hear about the 4 stages of grief and the 6 stages of grief.
-John Bowlby, a British psychologist, studied the stages of grief and loss long before Kubler-Ross presented her 5 stages of grief.
+here have been different grief models over the years.
+In addition to the 5-stage and 7-stage models, you may hear about the four stages of grief and the six stages of grief.
+John Bowlby, a British psychologist, studied the stages of grief and loss long before Dr. Kübler-Ross presented her five stages of grief.
 His work was with children with attachment issues.
 One of these, of course, is grief.
 Bowlby's four stages of grief are: 1) shock and numbness, 2) yearning and searching, 3) despair and disorganization, 4) reorganization and recovery.

-The six stages of grief model is simply an extension of Kubler-Ross' original 5-stage process.
-The only difference is that shock is added as a first stage before denial.
+The six stages of grief s merely an extension of Kubler-Ross' original 5-stage process.
+The only difference is that the shock stage starts before denial.
 What are the stages of grief then?
 That is a question only you can answer.
 The stages of grief you go through might be different from the ones someone else experiences.

 Help When You're Grieving

 Grief counseling helps people who are overwhelmed after a loss.
 If they are stuck in one stage of grief, this type of counseling can help move them towards recovery.
 The counselor assists and guides you as you talk about the loss, identify your feelings, and separate from and learn to live without the person you lost.